Crichel Down affair: Crichel Down land

-In 1940, the owner died on active service in the RAF, and the Crichel estate passed in trust to his only child, Mary Anna Sturt (then aged 11), who married Commander Toby Marten in 1949.
+In 1940, Lord Alington died on active service in the RAF, and the Crichel estate passed in trust to his only child, Mary Anna Sturt (then aged 11), who married Commander Toby Marten in 1949.

-In 1941, Winston Churchill gave a promise in Parliament that the land would be returned to its owners, after the Second World War, when it was no longer required for the purpose for which it had been bought but the promise was reneged on.
-Instead the land (then valued at £21,000) was handed over to the Ministry of Agriculture who vastly increased the price of the land beyond the amount the original owners could afford (£32,000) and leased it.
+In 1950 the land (then valued at £21,000) was handed over to the Ministry of Agriculture who vastly increased the price of the land beyond the amount the original owners could afford (£32,000) and leased it.

 Aftermath

-In 1949, Toby and Mary Marten (daughter of the third Lord Alington), now the owners of the Crichel estate, began a campaign for the government's promise to be kept, by a return sale of the land.
-They gained a public inquiry.
-This inquiry was conducted by Sir Andrew Clark QC whose report was damning about actions in the case taken by those acting for the government.
+In 1949, Toby and Mary Marten (daughter of the third Lord Alington), the owners of the Crichel estate, began a campaign for the government's promise to be kept, by a return sale of the land.
+They gained a public inquiry conducted by Sir Andrew Clark QC whose report was damning about actions in the case taken by those acting for the government.
 Archive material later released caused some shift in interpretation.
+In 1954, the minister responsible, Sir Thomas Dugdale, announced that Marten could buy the Crichel estate part of the land back, and told the House of Commons he was resigning.

-The minister responsible, Sir Thomas Dugdale, resigned and the Crichel estate part of the land was sold back to the owners (the Martens).
-The resignation of Dugdale has been taken as a precedent on ministerial responsibility, even though the doctrine supposed to arise from the affair is only partially supported by the details.
+The resignation of Dugdale has been taken as a precedent on ministerial responsibility, even though the doctrine supposed to arise from the affair is only partially supported by the details; it was later suggested that he resigned because he supported the civil servants' actions and disagreed with the government accepting the inquiry's conclusions.
 Lord Carrington, Dugdale's junior minister, offered his resignation but was told to stay on.
+Carrington later resigned as Foreign Secretary in the aftermath of the 1982 Argentine invasion of the Falkland Islands, an example of the principle of ministerial responsibility.
+In 1959, Dugdale was raised to the peerage as Baron Crathorne.

 Crichel had another fight against "authority" in the 1990s when Commander Marten objected to plans to redevelop a former paper mill the estate had sold to the local council in the mid-1950s.
 A fictional version of the affair was used in an episode of Foyle's War broadcast on ITV on 7 April 2013, which examined the conflict between "the greater good of the State" and natural justice as it affects government and the security services.
 The Crichel Down affair is also mentioned in The Late Scholar, a detective novel by Jill Paton Walsh.